csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 intermediates regardless of the flag from the client, if it has a reason to believe the issuing CAs do not exist in the client ICA list.

-If the connection still fails because the clients cannot build the certificate chain to authenticate the server, the client MUST NOT send the flag in a subsequent connection to the server.
+If the connection still fails because the client cannot build the certificate chain to authenticate the server, the client MUST NOT send the flag in a subsequent connection to the server.